EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

     * Without the `.ini` file extension, the profile will not work
 5. You now have successfully downloaded a profile

+!!! note

-**Note:** For instructions on how to set a Dolphin controller profile for a specific game, refer to: [How to Download Dolphin controller profiles and set it for a specific game](../../emulators/steamos/dolphin.md#how-to-set-dolphin-controller-profiles-on-a-per-game-basis)
+	For instructions on how to set a Dolphin controller profile for a specific game, refer to: [How to Download Dolphin controller profiles and set it for a specific game](../../emulators/steamos/dolphin.md#how-to-set-dolphin-controller-profiles-on-a-per-game-basis)

 ***